jeromepoizat/my_iarc_internship/README.md

-# Project Title : Assessment of dimensionality reduction methods for the detection of intermediate cancer phenotypes from 'omic' data
+# Assessment of dimensionality reduction methods for the detection of intermediate cancer phenotypes from 'omic' data

 This repository is dedicaced to my master's degree internship project at the International Agency for Research on Cancer (IARC) with the Genetic Cancer Susceptibility Group.